Bin data, calculate mean and bootstrap confidence interval in the mean

 variable in a data frame.
 Any other numeric variables are summarised by their

 mean intervals.
-This occurs via bootMeanDF()
+This occurs via bootMeanDF(), which calculates the

 uncertainty intervals in the mean of a vector.